 TransUnion, Experian, and Equifax are the three major credit reporting agencies.
 They collect and maintain the information that makes up your credit history and your credit report.
 NCRAs are for-profit companies that sell this information to other companies, like lenders, insurance companies, potential employers, utility companies, and landlords.
 They do not share information with each other, so information that is found in one credit report may not be in another.

 They collect information from your creditors, like a bank or credit card company, and public records, such as property and court records.
 Each NCRA gets its information from different sources.
 The information collected is used in your credit report.
 Organizations that may request your credit report include lenders from whom you are seeking credit and those who gave you credit; utility companies from whom you are requesting service; your employer or prospective employer; and banks where you want to set up an account.
 What is in your credit report can negatively or positively impact your credit score, which is a number that is used to determine your creditworthiness.
 The higher the score, the better, as you will have more access to financial products and better terms.

 Where Can I Find My Credit Score?

 Your credit history is summarized in files known as a credit report.
 A credit report is used to calculate your credit score, a numerical value assigned to an individual and calculated by looking at all aspects of a credit report – the good and the bad.
-A credit report provides information on your credit and status of your credit accounts, which can include history of on time payments, amount of credit you have, and overdue debt from collection agencies.
+A credit report provides information on your credit and the status of your credit accounts, which can include the history of on-time payments, the amount of credit you have, and overdue debt from collection agencies.
 All credit reports provide the same categories of information, which include:

 - Credit inquiries that provide a 2-year history of everyone who has accessed your credit report